0v3rm1nd-dr4g0n/SmashedPotato/README.md

 ### Shout-outs:

-Go out to @breenmachine for his magnificent Potato code and @SubTee for his App Whitelisting techniques.
+Go out to @breenmachine/@foxglovesec for their magnificent Potato code and @SubTee for his App Whitelisting techniques.